Growing Up in Wild Horse Canyon

 by Karen Autio, illustrated by Loraine Kemp

-In a hidden canyon in British Columbia’s Southern Interior, a ponderosa pine tree sprouts.
-Seasons pass as the tree grows, witness to generations of human history in the Okanagan Valley, from First Nations quests to fur brigades, horse wrangling, secret wartime commando training, to the firestorm of 2003.
-Richly illuminated by maps, illustrations, and historical images and informed by a timeline and historical notes, this fascinating book weaves First Nations history with European settlement and natural history.
-By following the thread of one tree growing in one sheltered and sacred space, award-winning author Karen Autio gently explores patterns of colonization that will resonate with readers all over North America.
+In a hidden canyon in British Columbia's southern interior, a pondorosa pine tree sprouts.
+Season pass as the tree grows, witness to generations of human history in the Okanagan Valley, from First Nations quests to fur brigades, horse wrangling, secret wartime commando training, to the firestorm of 2003.
+Richly illumniated by maps, illustration and historical images and informed by a timeline and historical notes, this fascinating book weaves First Nations history with European settlement and natural history.
+By following the thread of one tree growing one sheltered and seacred space, award-winning author Karen Autio gently explores patterns of colonization that will resonate with readers all over North America.

 Karen Autio has long been intrigued by Wild Horse Canyon.
 The tales of syilx/Okanagan people trapping wild horses there piqued her interest.
 She started researching the history of the canyon and got hooked on exploring what had happened in the area over the past few centuries.
 When Karen imagined a ponderosa pine living in the canyon for more than two centuries, this book began to take shape.
 To learn more about Karen’s other books for young readers, visit www.karenautio.com

 Loraine Kemp has loved being an artist since she was barely old enough to hold a pencil.
 Living in the Okanagan Valley all her life and observing her equine friends have given Loraine an edge for creating realistic renderings of her beloved home environment and its inhabitants.
 To learn more about Loraine’s artwork and writing, visit www.lorainekemp.com.